manika-lamba/S25-LIS4_5493/Activity 2/activity-2/analysis_start.md

 plot(mydata$xdata,mydata$ydata)
 ```

-Save the R Script as `myscript.R`.
+Save the R Script as `yourname.R`.
 When you run it, it should load and plot the data.

 Your directory should now contain 4 files: